Momentum Group Limited: Momentum Group Limited

 Momentum traces its roots from Momentum Life Assurers Limited that was established in 1966 as a life assurance company and Southern Life Association Limited that was incorporated in 1904 as African Life Assurance Society.
 In 1992, RMB Holdings (RMBH) acquired interest in Momentum Life Assurers Limited.

 On April 1, 1998, Anglo American Corporation of South Africa Limited (now Anglo American plc) merged its financial services interests with RMBH in order to achieve the objective of a unified financial services grouping known as First Rand.
 The transaction required that the business of Momentum Life Assurers Limited was transferred to the Southern Life Association Limited which was renamed FirstRand Insurance Company Limited and much later renamed Momentum Group Limited.
 As at the merger date, Momentum Group was a wholly owned subsidiary of First Rand.

 In 2003, Momentum Group Limited transferred its investment in Discovery Limited to FirstRand Limited for R740 million.
 This stake was later on unbundled to FirstRand's shareholders including RMBH.

-The merger
+Merger

 On March 31, 2010, Metropolitan Holdings, First Rand and Momentum Group entered into a Merger Agreement that would see the amalgamation of Momentum's business with Metropolitan.
 FirstRand sold its entire shareholding in Momentum to Metropolitan in consideration for which Metropolitan will issue new Metropolitan ordinary shares to FirstRand.
 This made Momentum a wholly owned subsidiary of Metropolitan.
 Metropolitan then transferred its insurance business to Momentum and was renamed MMI Holdings with FirstRand as the largest shareholder.

-Post-merger history
+Post-merger

 On 7 March 2011, RMB Holdings (RMBH), Remgro and FirstRand spun off their insurance assets to RMI Holdings and separately listing it on the JSE.
 This process led to the transfer of FirstRand's entire shareholding in MMI Holdings to RMI Holdings.
 In 2020, Momentum Group started a new business initiative, Momentum Velocity Club, which provides lifestyle and financial planning services to young professionals.